Education in East Germany: Universities

 Entrance to East German Universities was very limited.
-To attend University education in East Germany one had to attend the erweiterte Oberschule.
+To attend university education in East Germany, one had to attend the erweiterte Oberschule.
 Access to these schools was restricted to the 2-3 best students per POS class.
 Entry to the EOS was after grade 8 for 4 years.
-At 18 years of age every youth either had finished EOS or vocational training.
-A special form was vocational training with abitur, which lasted 3 years after leaving the POS.
+At 18 years of age, every youth either had finished EOS or vocational training.
+A special form was vocational training with Abitur, which lasted three years after leaving the POS.

-East German universities were very closely linked to both schools and to industry.
+East German universities were closely linked to both schools and to industry.
 The universities selected their own students from the applicants.
-As the school system was centralised all school certificates were comparable.
+As the school system was centralized, all school certificates were comparable.
 No university entry exam was necessary.

 Mostly focused on technical education, these universities were highly regarded all over the world to be of a very high standard.

-There were basically two ways to get into a university: either via EOS or via apprenticeship plus abitur.
-For those who found their calling later in life there were Volkshochschulen (People's Colleges) for night classes and a special university preparation course in a boarding school lasting 1 year in an ABF (Arbeiter- und Bauern Fakultaet; Workers and Farmers College).
-While everyone could visit the VHS, access to the ABF was restricted to workers and farmers with at least 5 years working experience.
-This was usually organised by the HR department of the company where they worked.
+There were two ways to get into a university: either via EOS or via apprenticeship plus abitur.
+For those who found their calling later in life, there were Volkshochschulen (People's Colleges) for night classes and a special university preparation course in a boarding school lasting 1 year in an ABF (Arbeiter- und Bauern Fakultät; Workers and Farmers College).
+While everyone could visit the VHS, access to the ABF was restricted to workers and farmers with at least five years of working experience.
+This was usually organized by the HR department of the company where they worked.

 National service was 18 months for males between the age of 18 and 26.
-Often prospective students were intimidated into serving 3 years as NCO in order to begin university early.
+Often prospective students were intimidated into serving three years as NCO in order to begin university early.

-For popular subjects such as information technology, or prestigious subjects such as law or medicine, there were more applicants to university than places.
-Then several criteria were taken into account - school exam, national service time, patriotism, ideology, religious affiliation (better: atheist; worse: religious), communist party membership, etc.

-In the mid-80s there was one important change: those who wanted to study informatics could have their national service halved to 9 months.
+For popular subjects, such as information technology, or prestigious subjects, such as law or medicine, there were more applicants to university than places.
+Several criteria were taken into account: school exams, national service time, patriotism, ideology, religious affiliation (better to be atheist than religious), communist party membership, etc. In the mid-1980s, there was an important change: those who wanted to study informatics could have their national service halved to nine months.